Richard Harris (prospector): Early life and education

+Prospecting and founding of Juneau

-He is most famous for co-founding, with Joe Juneau, the city of Juneau, Alaska.
+Richard Harris is most famous for co-founding, with Joe Juneau, the city of Juneau, Alaska.
 The first major gold discovery in Juneau or Douglas Island (across from Juneau) was around 1880.
-It has been the political capital of Alaska since 1906.
+The settlement that grew from this discovery later became the political capital of Alaska in 1906.

+In 1879, Harris traveled to Sitka, Alaska, where he was employed by mining engineer and entrepreneur George Pilz, who was seeking high-grade ore to supply a stamp mill he was establishing there.
+That same year, the Tlingit leader Chief Kowee brought gold-bearing ore samples from the interior basin along Gastineau Channel to Pilz, helping convince him that the area warranted further exploration.

+In the summer of 1880, Pilz sent Harris and Joe Juneau to prospect in southeastern Alaska.
+They departed Sitka on July 19, 1880, accompanied by their Native Alaskan guide, Chief Kowee.
+On August 17, Harris recorded in his diary that he and Juneau discovered a creek flowing into Gastineau Channel, which Harris named Gold Creek.
+They found modest placer gold and gold-bearing quartz there but, with provisions running low, returned to Sitka after only a short exploration.

-His Native American guide in southeastern Alaska was Chief Kowee.
-Kowee is credited with discovering much of the Juneau area.
-Richard and Joe were sent with Kowee by George Pilz, an entrepreneur from Sitka.
-Harris and Juneau traded with the natives much of their grubstake for hoochinoo.
-When they returned to Pilz empty-handed, he sent them back to the Juneau area.
-There, Kowee took them beyond Gold Creek (which today flows beside the Hurff Ackerman Saunders Federal Building and Robert Boochever U.S. Courthouse) to Silver Bow Basin.
-Today, a creek on Douglas Island is named Kowee Creek.
+During this first expedition, Harris and Juneau traded with the natives much of their grubstake for hoochinoo.
+When they returned to Pilz with little to show for their efforts, he was dissatisfied.
+Chief Kowee later stated that much of the delay was due to prolonged drinking and the loss of their boat after it was left untied.
+Despite this, Pilz sent Harris and Juneau back to the Gastineau Channel because he had no other prospectors available.
+Once back, Kowee ensured their prospects and personally took them beyond Gold Creek (which today flows beside the Hurff Ackerman Saunders Federal Building and Robert Boochever U.S. Courthouse) to Silver Bow Basin.
+Today, a creek on Douglas Island is named Kowee Creek in recognition of Chief Kowee’s role in the discovery.

+The Aakʼw Ḵwáan Tlingits referred to the area around Gold Creek as Dzántik’i Héeni, roughly meaning “creek at the base of the flounder-shaped hill.”
+Indigenous people were involved in early mining operations, serving as packers, hunters, and laborers, and they provided crucial local knowledge that aided the establishment of the mining camp.

 After the discovery of gold in Juneau, Harris and Juneau loaded approximately 1,000 pounds of gold ore back to Sitka.

 The town did not take its current name immediately; originally, it was known as Harrisburg, Pilzburg, and Rockwell.
-Juneau was able to buy votes from enough of his fellow miners for the name to be changed.
+Juneau was able to buy votes from enough of his fellow miners for the name to be changed; this came after "Joe Juneau was complaining that nothing in the district had been named for him".
 Today, Harris Street still exists in Juneau.
-Harris lived most of the remainder of his life in Juneau; later he was moved to a nursing home in Oregon, where he died.

 Both Harris and Juneau are buried in the city's Evergreen Cemetery.